Fire Area Method vs Point Cloud Method

 Point Method Calculation

-T he most obvious method is to calculate the region of a zone that is visible to a detector and divide that by the total volume of the zone.
+The most obvious method is to calculate the region of a zone that is visible to a detector and divide that by the total volume of the zone.
 This is the “Point Cloud Method" or "Point Method”.
 The points are simply a discretization of space to help with this volumetric calculation.
 It is important to note that fires are not considered as points using this method.
 Points are just dots in space that help calculate the required volumes.
 We can change the discretization to be more refined (containing more points, e.g. resolution of 0.2 meter spacing) or more coarse (containing less points, e.g. resolution of 0.5 meter spacing).

 Fire Area (Variable) Calculation

 This is where the Fire Area Method comes in.
 A user-defined surface is entered having a width and height - the Fire Area Using the experimental data from the FABIG TM99 as a basis with the inverse square law, Detect3D determines the percent of the surface needed to be "seen" by the detector to go into alarm based on how much of the region is blocked.
-The result is that the closer the Fire Area is to the detector, the less of it needs to be visible, because, like a fire, the intensity received by the detector will be greater.
+The result is that the closer the Fire Area is to the detector, the less it needs to be visible, because, like a fire, the intensity received by the detector will be greater.

 Detect3D's Tutorial 13 goes over how to set a zone to calculate coverage using the Fire Area Method.